11011110/blog/_posts/2019-01-29-simplifying-task-milestone.md

 * If a zero-length edge goes from task X to Y, every other edge into Y or out of X has length zero, and every incoming neighbor of task Y has a path to every outgoing neighbor of task X, then merge X and Y into a single vertex.

-In our example, there are no redundant edges for the first rule to remove, but the bottom edge meets the conditions of the second rule.
+In our example, the bottom edge meets the conditions of the second rule.
 Applying that rule produces an even simpler task-milestone diagram:

 {: style="text-align:center"}
 ![Additional simplification preserving longest paths]({{site.baseurl}}/assets/2019/pert4.svg)